 I also found this on Reddit, which shows the full movement of the Yeti (I don’t know where they got this footage – I’d be happy to give credit where it’s due)

-It’s been well over a decade since “Disco Yeti” has taken up permanent residence in Expedition Everest – Legend of The Forbidden Mountain.
+It’s been almost 15 years since “Disco Yeti” has taken up permanent residence in Expedition Everest – Legend of The Forbidden Mountain.
 Hopefully one day in the not-too-distant future, Disney will take the time and money to fix him to his original glory.